 This proves that more people than ever are excited to get traveling again.
 We are ready for vacation!

 Furthermore, the lifting and removal of COVID-19 restrictions has made it easier and a lot less complicated.

 As of June 2022, there is no requirement for air passengers arriving in the US to have a negative pre-arrival COVID test.
 (This was great news for me, as I was returning from a trip to Spain.)

 This is expected to further encourage travel.
-The US is actually quite behind in making this change.

 The infrastructure to travel might be improving, but how about our motivation to take a post-pandemic trip?

 While being stuck inside has spurred some to be more enthusiastic about travel than ever, for others, it’s cultivated an apprehension about leaving the house at all.

 What can be done to nurture our motivation to travel and get moving again?

 Read these tips below if you’re looking for some encouragement to plan your first post-pandemic trip.